marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 ```

 This seems to be creating the extended directory table, so we can speculate that the leftmost
-byte of the field in the directory entry which we checked against `0x10` might indicate its type,
+byte of the field in the directory entry, which earlier we checked against `0x10`, might indicate its type,
 and 0x10 might represent the extended directory.
 When attempting to add an entry with
 id `> 0x80`, which at this point is unclear what it represents, if the extended directory is not
 found, it gets created.